ohade/strategy_game/track-work.md

     - [x] Write tests for UI button for launching fighters | Created: 2025-05-02 | Completed: 2025-05-02
     - [x] Implement UI button for launching fighters when carrier is selected | Created: 2025-05-02 | Completed: 2025-05-02
     - [ ] Create visual indicators for available/cooldown launch points | Created: 2025-05-02 | Completed:
-    - [ ] Write tests for fighter return-to-carrier commands | Created: 2025-05-02 | Completed:
+    - [x] Write tests for fighter return-to-carrier commands | Created: 2025-05-02 | Completed: 2025-05-02
-    - [ ] Implement right-click command to send fighters back to carrier | Created: 2025-05-02 | Completed:
+    - [x] Implement right-click command to send fighters back to carrier | Created: 2025-05-02 | Completed: 2025-05-02
     - [ ] Add visual indicators for fighters targeted to land | Created: 2025-05-02 | Completed:

+## Work Log for Fighter Return-to-Carrier Commands
+- **Completed:** 2025-05-02
+- **What was accomplished:** Successfully implemented the ability for players to right-click on carriers to send selected fighters back for docking and storage.
+Added a multi-stage landing sequence (approach, align, land, store) with smooth animations.
+- **Challenges:** Needed to carefully handle the different states of the landing sequence and integrate this with the existing movement system.
+Also had to ensure proper detection of right-clicks on carriers.
+- **Solutions implemented:** Created a comprehensive landing state machine in the FriendlyUnit class, extended the InputHandler to detect clicks on carriers, and added special visual indicators for return commands.
+Implemented carrier position approach, orientation alignment, and fade-out effects during landing.
+- **Next steps:** Implement visual indicators for fighters targeted to land and ensure the carriers have appropriate animations for receiving fighters.
     - [ ] Create automated landing sequence when fighters approach carrier | Created: 2025-05-02 | Completed:

 - [ ] **Landing and Docking System:**